ADVISORI Logo

 The Cyber Resilience Act (CRA) is an EU regulation that has been in force since November

 2024 and establishes, for the first time, binding cybersecurity requirements for products with digital elements.
-The regulation affects an extremely broad range of companies: manufacturers, importers, and distributors of virtually all products that include digital functionality.
-This covers IoT devices such as smart home systems, industrial controls, and connected sensors, as well as standalone software products, operating systems, firmware, and hardware components with embedded software.
-Crucially, the CRA does not only affect large technology companies – it also applies to mid-sized manufacturers that integrate digital elements into their products, such as machinery manufacturers with networked controls or medical technology companies with software components.
+The regulation affects an extremely broad range of companies: manufacturers, importers, and distributors of virtually all products that have digital functions.
+This includes IoT devices such as smart home systems, industrial controls, and connected sensors, as well as standalone software products, operating systems, firmware, and hardware components with embedded software.
+Crucially, the CRA does not only affect large technology companies, but also mid-sized manufacturers that integrate digital elements into their products – such as machinery manufacturers with networked controls or medical technology companies with software components.
 The regulation distinguishes between standard products, important products (Class I and II), and critical products, with conformity assessment requirements increasing with the criticality level.
 For standard products, a self-assessment is sufficient, while critical products require assessment by a notified body.
 Exceptions apply to already-regulated sectors such as medical devices, aviation, and motor vehicles, which are subject to their own cybersecurity regulations.
-Companies should assess early on whether and how their products fall under the CRA, as the transition periods are already running and the first reporting obligations take effect from September 2026.
+Companies should assess at an early stage whether and how their products fall under the CRA, as the transition periods are already running and the first reporting obligations take effect from September 2026.

 What are the deadlines for CRA implementation and what happens in the event of non-compliance?